jonasundderwolf/django-image-cropping/README.rst

 You have to add two fields to your model.
 An ``ImageCropField`` and an ``ImageRatioField``.
 The ``ImageRatioField`` expects the name of the associated ImageCropField as first argument.
-Optionally you can define the ratio: Once set, your selection area is locked to the defined value.
+Optionally you can define the ratio, which also represents the minimal size: Once set, your selection area is locked to the defined value.

 #.
 Model fields and options::